danihegglin/ChronosAndroid/README.md

 ChronoSyncAndroid
 ==========

-sync library for multiuser realtime applications for NDN this fork is an attempt to use chronosync on android
+This is a fork of ChronoSync and an attempt to combine ChronoSync and the NDNx Android implementation